 Nike.
 New Balance.
 Adidas.
-You’ll see these brands on the feet of both teenagers and to middle-age folks.
+Puma.
+You’ll see these brands on the feet of both teenagers and middle-aged folks.

 They’ve fully embraced sneakers.
 And they’ve fully embraced both white and brightly colored sneakers.

-This middle-aged guy was rocking some classic green Adidas with jeans and a sport coat.
+This middle-aged guy was rocking some classic green Adidas with jeans and a sports coat.